Table of Contents

 - Apply some mousse to your hair and comb gently by running your fingers through it at the top and the crown areas.

-- Now, bring all your hair to the nape of the neck at one side and tie it into a ponytail.
+- Now, please bring all your hair to the nape of the neck at one side and tie it into a ponytail.

 - Brush the ponytail carefully and apply serum all over it.